GLENN MILLER

 Vocal refrain by Ray Eberle

-Dennis M. Spragg of the Glenn Miller Collections, American Music Research Center, University of Colorado Boulder, the author of the definitive and critically praised book Glenn Miller Declassified, is Glenn Miller’s authorized biographer and archivist.
-He also serves as Historian of the Glenn Miller Birthplace Society.
+Dennis M. Spragg of the Glenn Miller Collections, University of Colorado Boulder, author of the definitive and critically praised book Glenn Miller Declassified, is Glenn Miller’s authorized biographer and archivist.
+He also serves as the Historian of the Glenn Miller Birthplace Society.
 Discover Glenn Miller: